BEFORE THE TRIP

-All reservations must be paid in advance or guaranteed with at least 50% of the value of the trip.
-You can buy your tickets or charter in advance paying with debit cards and major credit cards.
-Card payments are processed by bank in the U.S. therefor, all transactions are done in dollars.
+All reservations must be paid in advance or booked with at least 50% of the value of the trip.
+You can buy your tickets or charter in advance paying with debit or credit cards.
+Card payments are processed by bank in the U.S. therefore, all transactions are in USD.

 THE DAY OF THE TRIP

-You should arrive at our terminal 30 minutes before departure time and announce your arrival at the reservations counter inside our offices.
-Generally the hours listed in the confirmations are the exact time of departure please take note of this.
+You should arrive at our terminal 30 minutes prior to departure time and announce your arrival at the registration counter inside our offices.
+Generally the departure time listed in your confirmations is the exact time for departure, please take note of this.

-Take a motion sickness pill an hour before departure time, including people who do not get dizzy easily, as a precautionary measure are also advised to take the pill, is better to be safe and enjoy the trip.
-The drug most commonly used is Dramamine and can be purchased at the reservations counter within our terminal.
+Take a motion sickness pill at least one hour before departure time, even if you don’t get dizzy easily is better to be safe and enjoy the trip.
+Dramamine is the best option it can be purchased at our registration counter inside our office.

-Is recommended that before the trip passengers should have a good breakfast, this contrary to the general perception of not eating at all.
-You can also bring onboard your own cold food and drinks generally boats don’t have galley service available, avoid when possible glass bottles.
+Is recommended that you have breakfast before the trip.
+You can also bring your own cold food and drinks (avoid glass bottles), generally boats don’t have galley service available onboard.

-Do not forget to bring your video equipment, cameras or binoculars.
-The use of these devices can greatly enhance the experience of the event, and also sharing the great adventure with others in the future.
+Don’t forget to bring your video equipment, cameras or binoculars.
+The use of these devices can greatly enhance the experience and let you share the adventure with others.

 The conditions to be monitored before any boat trip are: The intensity of the waves, wind speed and chances of rain and fog.
 These conditions are taken into consideration before departure, if any of these conditions can affect our trip, it could be canceled for your safety.
 We handle this information well in advance, we suggest that you call or send email to our office if you think that bad weather may affect your trip.